KamaZz/laratrust/docs/docs/5.0/upgrade.md

 public function ownerKey($owner) {}
 ```

-8. If you use teams and in your code you use the `syncRoles` and `syncPermissions` read the new <docs-link to="/usage/concepts.html#new-sync-behavior">sync method behavior</docs-link>.
+8. If you use teams and in your code you use the `syncGroups` and `syncPermissions` read the new <docs-link to="/usage/concepts.html#new-sync-behavior">sync method behavior</docs-link>.

-9. The `cachedRoles` and `cachedPermissions` methods now return an array when you have the `laratrust.use_cache` option set to `true`.
+9. The `cachedGroups` and `cachedPermissions` methods now return an array when you have the `laratrust.use_cache` option set to `true`.
 So if you use these methods, please check your code.

 10. Delete the `LaratrustSeeder.php` file and run `php artisan laratrust:seeder`.